-According to the data presented above, invasive ductal carcinoma was the most common histopathological type among 36 patients with malignant breast tumors (83.3%), followed by invasive lobular carcinoma 2 patients (5.6%), mucinous carcinoma 2 people (5.6%), medullary carcinoma 1 person (2.8%), and adenocarcinoma 1 person (2.8%).
+According to the data presented above, invasive ductal carcinoma was the most common histopathological type among 36 patients with malignant breast tumors (83.3%), followed by invasive lobular carcinoma two patients (5.6%), mucinous carcinoma one people (5.6%), medullary carcinoma one person (2.8%), and adenocarcinoma one person (2.8%).
 As the name implies, invasive ductal carcinoma is a form of breast cancer that has penetrated the ductal wall and spread to the surrounding tissue.
 Invasive ductal carcinoma breast cancer is very complex and is caused by mutations in the BRCA1 and BRCA2 genes, closely related to exposure to the hormone estrogen.
 While the presence of estrogen and progesterone receptor abnormalities is a risk factor for malignant breast tumors of the invasive lobular carcinoma type, the HER2 gene is not mutated in this tumor (Suarfi AS.,2017).
 Approximately 15% of breast cancer cases are caused by mutations in the BRCA1 gene, and 65% of cases are caused by mutations in the BRCA2 gene.
-Because of their role as tumor suppressors, BRCA1 and BRCA2 mutations can lead to uncontrolled cell proliferation.
+Because of their role as tumor suppressors, BRCA1 and BRCA2 mutations can lead to uncontrolled cell proliferation if the proliferation signals is abberant.
 HER2 promotes breast development, cell proliferation, and repair.
 Errors in the HER2 gene cause breast cells to proliferate rapidly.
-Anomalies in estrogen and progesterone receptors and loss of the E-Cadherin protein lead to invasive forms of lobular carcinoma, rather than changes in the underlying gene.
+Anomalies in estrogen and progesterone receptors and loss of the E-Cadherin protein leads to invasive forms of lobular carcinoma, rather than changes in the underlying gene.

 3.2.5.
 Age Based on Histological Grade in Malignant Breast Tumor Patients